An online certificate is a specialized academic award that requires less time and fewer credits than an undergraduate or graduate degree.

 Online certificate programs forego general education and instead focus on specific areas of study.
 This allows students to gain advanced knowledge in their chosen field at an accelerated and affordable rate.
 Whether you are looking to jumpstart your career, add to your existing qualifications, or to develop a better understanding of a particular discipline, online certificate programs offer flexible options for a practical education.

-If you already know what you are looking for, check out the 50 Best Online Colleges for 2019.
+If you already know what you are looking for, check out the pages below.
 Many of these schools offer excellent accredited online certificate programs.

 Online Certificate Program Basics